Construction site generator sizing

 - Telemetry – Aggreko Remote Monitoring for accurate commercial generator sizing and to refine generator’s capacity to give optimum performance.

-Load on demand
+Load on demand for construction site

 Load on demand power solutions replace a large, constantly operating generator with a group of smaller generators that can power up or down automatically according to demand onsite.
 For instance, if a site requires a total peak output of 1500 kVA, it is possible to use three smaller 500 kVA generators together to achieve this output when the site is operating at full capacity.
 When the demand for power fluctuates and this reduces to lower than 500 kVA, two of the generators can power down when not required.